JaylyDev/jaylydev.github.io/posts/terminator.md

 ## Respawn Event

-When the terminator dies, the terminator will trigger a respawn event which will respawn itself, after respawn terminator will no longer be able to revive itself after death.
+When the terminator dies for the first time, the terminator will trigger a respawn event which will respawn itself.

+The terminator will have the ability to respawn itself for the second time until terminator dies for the third time.

 The following image is taken after the terminator dies: